GregAsgaard/.github.io/README.md

 ## email: greg.asgaard at gmail dot com

-Clinical psychologist with a Ph.D. from Southern Illinois University, U.S.A. and expecting to graduate in May 2024 with a bachelor’s degree in international business management at Payap University, Thailand.
 A passion for lifelong learning in clinical science and practice has led to the development of skills for success in a range of settings.

 ## _Work Experience_